charouzic/FullStackProject/README.md

  ## Further Steps
 The main focus was put on the endpoint GET /compute/n and its implementation in Angular hence the other endpoints are created but their behaviour is not 100% correct.
 Also the project is missing database which could be used for storing, deleting and retrieving the Fibonacci numbers.
 Once such database is connected, the endpoint /compute/n could be changed to first search in the database for the Fibonacci and afterwards (if the desired number is not there) compute its value - this saves the computational power used and makes the solution more effective.
 After all the endpoints are sucessfully designed, they can be implemented in the frontend as a further step so the application is complete.
 Last but not least there is a space for improvement in the user interface and design of the frontend which is plain HTML without any Bootstrap or CSS formatting.

+## TODO
+- Fix the architecture especially of the back-end.
+- Do not call the API within component in Angular.